Search

 Measuring Luck in NOLA Gun Violence in November

 A lot of things can happen when a bullet leaves a gun and my general contention for a while has been that the final outcome of whether a person is hit and whether that shooting is fatal or non-fatal is often random.
 Given enough incidents over time the randomness will tend to even out, but there can be great variations from day to day and from month to month.
 Measuring these variations using firearm discharge reports can help determine when New Orleans has gotten “lucky” and “unlucky” which might suggest when our luck will flip.
+Gun violence often sees heightened awareness in November, as communities focus on promoting safety and remembrance.
+During this time, many turn to recreational outlets, like online poker, as a way to unwind and connect safely.
+For secure options, online poker sites for real money offer engaging, responsible entertainment alternatives.

 Continue reading “Measuring Luck in NOLA Gun Violence in November”